Ralith/openxrs/README.md

 bitmasks are strongly typed, and many types have helpful `Debug` impls.
 This crate is almost entirely generated from the Khronos XML registry.

+The bindings are based off OpenXR SDK v1.0.22.